Inferis/Inferis.github.io/content/posts/2015-04-14-early-bird-catches-the-worm.md

 <!-- more -->

 But then you have kids, and they have to go to school eventually, and your life starts to fall into a more regular schedule.
 Not that that changed my at-night habits a lot.
 Although it did mean that there was no slacking possible in the morning (getting 4 kids to school can be, eh, daunting), I continued to try to be productive at night.
 But I had to admit that those long hours would take their toll eventually, and I wasn't as productive as I used to be.
-I started to spend nights before my computer, doing nothing more than *wilf*-ing around, not doing anything useful at all.
+I started to spend nights before my computer, doing nothing more than [wilfing](http://www.urbandictionary.com/define.php?term=Wilfing) around, not doing anything useful at all.
 Not good, and a waste of time.

 ## Switch